 Inquiry-based College Coaching

 Hello!
 Thank you for your interest.
-I am currently booked for this year’s class of rising seniors (Class of 2025).
-Please text me (206-434-8274) if you would like to:
+I am currently booked for this year’s cohort of rising seniors (Class of 2025) and juniors (Class of 2026).

-Need a referral (I have wonderful colleagues and am happy to share their names)
+Need a referral?
+I have wonderful colleagues and am happy to share their names!

-I am a current member of the National Association for College Admissions Counseling (NACAC), the Pacific Northwest Association for College Admissions Counseling (PNACAC), and Associate Member of Independent Educational Consultants Association (IECA)
+I am a member of the National Association for College Admissions Counseling (NACAC), the Pacific Northwest Association for College Admissions Counseling (PNACAC), and Associate Member of Independent Educational Consultants Association (IECA)

 Overview